ValentinBarrionuevo/SnakeMatch/README.md

 4. Tap the APK to start the installation process.
 5. If prompted, allow the installation from unknown sources in your device settings.

-> **Note**: Olympic Runner was developed for an earlier version of Android and may not fully support the latest versions of the operating system.
+> **Note**: SnakeMatch was developed for an earlier version of Android and may not fully support the latest versions of the operating system.

 ## Development
 This game was developed using the following tools: